shishenyxx/DeepMosaic/README.md

 1. WGS

-We estimated > 90% experimental validation rate for WGS data identified as "mosaic" by DeepMosaic.
+We estimated > 90% experimental validation rate for WGS data identified as "mosaic" by DeepMosaic (GRCh37).

 2. WES

-We estimated ~40% experimental validation rate for WES data identified as "mosaic" by the current DeepMosaic WGS model.
+We estimated ~40% experimental validation rate for WES data identified as "mosaic" by the current DeepMosaic WGS model (GRCh37).

+Note that the performance of DeepMosaic on GRCh38 might be different.

 [Return to Contents](#Contents)